GEI Program Structure

 Program Costs - Salary, Housing, Airfare

-For our internships in China, our goal is to encourage students who do not yet speak Chinese and to those who do; however, language skill in Standard Chinese (Mandarin) is essential for Stanford students living in China.
+For many internship opportunities, English would be the working language.
+Depending on the job description, foreign language skill is typically desirable but not required.
+For internships in China, however, language skill in Standard Chinese (Mandarin) is essential for students living well in China.
 Therefore, the School of Engineering provides a custom language course through the Stanford Language Center - CHINLANG 31E (Accelerated Beginning Mandarin for Engineering) - during spring quarter.
 The course will meet three to four hours per week and must be taken for a minimum of three units of credit.
 Students should register for CHINLANG 31E with the option of letter grade or CR/NC.
 This course requirement will be waived for students who have already taken at least one quarter of Mandarin or for students with equivalent experience.

 Orientation & Visas